emirodriguezalc/god-frontend-code-test-master/README.md

 I was not able to align the styles of the filter to production because of time constraints.
 I got a bit undecisive when picking a navigation component from the library.
 Do you use Nav or TabNav?
 It would be great to avoid updating the state on the filter to set one tab active, so the component would not be rerendered on each click.
+## #7

+This would be a nice way of fetching the data from a specific car to populate the page.
+The page styles are non existant but i introduced this feature to use a bit of react navigation and Dynamic routes.

 ## Suggestions for the production site